 This post was originally published on A Globe Well Travelled in 2016.
 The content has been revised and updated with fresh information.

-I finally found the perfect activity to satisfy both my own and my husband’s travel obsessions: a self-guided tour of the Stockholm subway.
+I finally found the perfect activity to satisfy both my own and my husband’s travel obsessions: a tour of the Stockholm subway.

 T-Centralen (Central Station)